Medical questions & health advice by board certified doctors

-"Worried about mole that fell off?
+"Worried about mole that fell off?"

 I had a large mole on my shoulder that was examined by my dermatologist without concern about six months ago.
 However, in the last few weeks, it grew bigger, raised, darker, felt irritated and last night fell off.
 Do I need to have the area examined? is there reason for concern?

 For this reason, any mole that changes significantly in size, color, texture, etc needs to be examined by a doctor to rule out the possibility of a melanoma.
 Generally speaking, after the examination, if your doctor is at all concerned that this might represent a melanoma, they will order a biopsy to remove the involved area.
 This is a simple procedure which is usually done in the doctor's office with some local numbing medicine; the procedure rarely takes more than a few minuted and does not usually have any major complications, other than a small scar at the site of the biopsy.
 If the biopsy comes back normal, then there will be no need to worry further about the issue.
 However, you will need to keep an eye on other moles and let your doctor know if you notice anything suspicious.
 Contact your doctor's office as soon as you can.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.